The HPCF entertains grant proposals from agencies and organizations which have the following characteristics:

 First Time Applicants: For new applicants and those who have previously applied but were not awarded a grant from the HPCF, you must first submit a letter to the HPCF as described in the First Time Applicants section by June 15th of the applying year.
 You will be notified if your organization qualifies to submit a grant proposal.
 At that time you may complete and submit your application.
 Please follow the procedures outlined below for submitting your application.

-Returning Applicants and Approved New Applicants: If you have previously received a grant from the HPCF or are a pre-approved new applicant, please use the online form and submit your application electronically.
-A link to the online form can be found in the Application section.
+Returning Applicants and Approved New Applicants: If you have previously received a grant from the HPCF or are a pre-approved new applicant, please use either the online form found in the Application section or the City of Highland Park Common Grant Application.
+The online form can be submitted electronically.
+The City of Highland Park form must be downloaded and mailed in, but may be useful if you are applying for grants from multiple organizations in the community.

 After submitting your application online, send the following by U.S. Mail: